bartr/bartr/README.md

 My current focus is Kubernetes and cloud native application development.

+I'm active in the Austin Startup community.
+I'm a Partner at [Capital Factory](https://bartr.co/cf) and on the board of directors at [Still Austin Whiskey Co](https://bartr.co/still).
+I was an early investor in [Recursion Pharmaceuticals](https://bartr.co/rxrx) and am celebrating their recent [IPO](https://bartr.co/rxrx-ipo)!

 ### Current Projects

 - [Using](https://bartr.co/blog/fb-cri) Fluent Bit with `containerd` and `CRI-O`